jayyvis/beanshell/README.md

 ```

 ### run a command directly from shell instead of getting in REPL mode

 ```
 beanshell -c ls
 ```

 ### specify beanstalkd server address

 By default, beanshell connects to ```localhost:11300``` .
-But you specify a different using -s or --server option.
+You can specify a different server address using -s or --server option.

 ```
 beanshell -s 'jobserver:9888'